Working together on your website

 WordPress is a third-party platform that allows developers to create websites by customising the look and functionality.
 It is very powerful and offers a wealth of options, not least the chance for website owners to update their website themselves (content management).

-WordPress uses “themes” that work like a kind of skin: the theme determines how the website looks, how it works and how easy it is to customise.
-There is a great variety of themes, some free and some paid, and some paid themes with free versions.
+WordPress uses ‘themes’ that work like a kind of skin: the theme determines how the website looks, how it works and how easy it is to customise.
+There is a great variety of themes, some free and some paid.
+Applegreen prefers to design bespoke themes specially for its clients.

 Clients sometimes come to us having made a start in WordPress, installed a theme by themselves, tried to customise it and got into trouble.
 They have usually done a great deal of work adding content before realising they really need specialist help.